Windframe MCP Server

 Brand constraints(none)"Use current primary color, avoid dark mode, include SOC 2 badge"

-Example: a strong prompt
+Example: a strong new-design prompt

 Design a pricing section in Windframe's Linear UI style using the project's current primary color.
 Three tiers (Starter $0, Pro $29, Team $99/seat).
 Each tier shows 4 features.
 Include a "Most popular" badge on Pro.
 Add a small FAQ underneath with 4 questions about billing, cancellation, team seats, and refunds.